ahoneybun/ahoneybun.github.io/_posts/2023-03-31-hosting-on-NixOS.md

 recommendedProxySettings = true;
 ```

+Once that was added and I rebuilt `nixos-rebuild` everything worked as it should have!

 ### Mastodon

 One issue with my configuration is that I don't have SMTP working so confirmation emails are not sent out.
 To workaround this I can confirm the account using `tootctl` on the server itself like this: